 See Related: Fascinating Facts About Conservation

 A highly successful conservation program is responsible for the polar bear’s survival into the 21st century and its still-rebounding numbers.
-The International Agreement on the Conservation of Polar Bears curtails hunting and protects the breeding and migration areas of these large animals.
+The International Agreement on the Conservation of Polar Bears curtails hunting and protects these large animals’ breeding and migration areas.

 More efforts are now needed to help the bears survive climate change – though if the change is too drastic, these attempts will be in vain.